 For this, a set of internal standards is set, like the no-questions-asked return policy.
 It is true that Nordstrom’s main customer service handbook is virtually a one-liner, but other methods, notably training are used to communicate the rules to employees.
 Also, employees need to be more capable, and are rewarded accordingly.

 Below the clearly visible retail customer service layer, there are retail management software tools.
-It would be impossible to personalise the experience without proper Customer Relations Management software.
+It would be impossible to personalize the experience without proper Customer Relations Management software.

 The use of retail management software does not stop with CRM software.